ifpelset/mod_mystatus/README.md

     # I have built a static lib if you use CentOS 7, use it.
     apxs -c mod_mystatus.c -Ilinux/cJSON -Llinux/cJSON -lcjson -lm
     # or
-    # You can build cJSON.c when build mod_mystatus.c, but mod_mystatus.c should be first location.
+    # You can build cJSON.c when build mod_mystatus.c, but mod_mystatus.c should be at first location.
     apxs -c mod_mystatus.c linux/cJSON/cJSON.c -Ilinux/cJSON -lm

     ```